 There isn’t a set of metrics uniformly applicable to all organizations.
 The four, five or more metrics you choose for your organization are those that have a direct impact on your organization while also including a people component.
 For instance, efficiency and productivity are operational metrics with a human capital component, while machine reliability or quality of raw materials are not.

-Metrics with a people component can help you gather insights on workforce issues like:
+People analytics metrics can help you gather insights on workforce issues like:

 Metrics that address the organization’s goals can support strategic decision-making in the areas of: